Hon Yost Schuyler

-Johannes Justus (Hon Yost) Schuyler (January 1, 1744 – 1810) was a Tory with patriot roots, who was used by American General Benedict Arnold to repel the British and Indian forces of Colonel Barry St. Leger and Joseph Brant from their siege of Fort Stanwix following the Battle of Oriskany during the American Revolution.
+Johannes Justus (Hon Yost) Schuyler (1744 – 1810) was a patriot in the American Revolution, a militia member posing as a Tory, who was sent by American General Benedict Arnold to repel the British and Native American forces of Colonel Barry St. Leger and Joseph Brant from their siege of Fort Stanwix following the Battle of Oriskany during the American Revolution.

 Early life

-He was the son of Peter D. Schuyler (b.1723) and Elisabeth Barbara Herkimer.
+Hon Yost was the son of Peter David Schuyler (b.1723) and Elisabeth Barbara Herkimer (b.1726).
+His parents were married June 9, 1743 in Albany, NY.
 His mother was the sister of American General Nicholas Herkimer (1728–1777) and loyalist Johan Jost Herkimer (1732–1795).
 His father was a cousin of American General Philip Schuyler (see Schuyler family).
 Hon Yost grew up in the Mohawk Valley in the Colony of New York, prior to the American Revolution.
-Hon Yost's parents were poor and apparently he socialized more with the Mohawks (who sided with the British during the war) than with the white patriots of the area.
-He has been variously described as dim-witted, coarse and ignorant, a half idiot, a madman, and a lunatic, but also as possessing "no small degree of shrewdness."
-Whatever the traits of this "singular being", the Mohawks saw him as special — perhaps as a prophet in contact with the supernatural.
-Hon Yost tended to dress the part, adopting Iroquois manners as well as clothing.
-Tory leaders are said to have used his influence with the Mohawks to help maintain their support in defeating the revolutionary Americans.
+Hon Yost's father was a militia officer in the Colonial forces during the Seven Years War, and Mohawk leaders held him in high regard, telling Sir William Johnson in 1756 they were "very desirous of having Peter Schuyler the officer of the Militia to be posted in the Fort as soon as the Regulars were withdrawn."
+Hon Yost's parents were later said to be poor, but in fact owned about 4000 acres of land when Peter Schuyler died in 1761, which Hon Yost stood to inherit as the eldest son of an eldest son.
+Between the wars, Hon Yost lived close to his Mohawk and Oneida neighbors, and an Oneida elder who knew him said he spoke their language fluently.
+Some early historians called Hon Yost dim-witted, coarse or ignorant, a half idiot, a madman, and a lunatic, but others described him as "an American of some wealth and influence" and possessing "no small degree of shrewdness."
+Whatever the traits of this "singular being," the Haudenosaunee respected him as someone gifted and persuasive, who served with them in war, lived with them in peacetime, and earned their confidence as his father and grandfathers had before him.